Data Centre Strategy for Asia's Agentic Enterprise

-Last updated: March 4, 2026
+Last updated: June 8, 2026

-As Southeast Asia transitions to an AI-first economy, your data centre is no longer just storage—it is the local foundation for your data sovereignty, low-latency performance, and regional compliance.
+As Asia transitions to an AI-first economy, your data centre is no longer just storage—it is the local foundation for your data sovereignty, low-latency performance, and regional compliance.

 Is your current infrastructure ready to handle the surge of an AI-driven market?
 You know that data is your most valuable asset, but without the right foundation, that value remains locked away.

 A data centre is the most critical piece of infrastructure in the modern world.
 Data centres are the engine, vault and central nervous system of the digital economy.
-In ASEAN, a region poised to unlock a $2 trillion digital economy by 2030, the role of the data centre is more important and more complex than ever.

 Today the definition of a "data centre" is changing.